Al-Burkan

 Al-Burkan (The Volcano, alt.
 Al-Burkan al Watani) was a Libyan dissident terrorist group opposed to the rule of Muammar Gaddafi, that claimed responsibility for several political assassinations and attacks in Europe during the 1980's.
 A leader of Al-Burkan, Ragab Mabruk Zatout claimed to have personally met Oliver North and received support from US intelligence.

-Al-Burkan claimed responsibility for the assassination of Libya's ambassador to Italy on 21 January 1984 in Rome.
-A Libyan businessman with close ties to Gaddafi was killed on June 21, 1984, in Athens during the visit of Abdul Salam Turayki, Libya's secretary of foreign liaison.
+Al-Burkan claimed responsibility for the assassination of Ammar Daw al-Taqazi, Libya's ambassador to Italy, on 21 January 1984 in Rome.
+A Libyan businessman with close ties to Gaddafi was killed on June 21, 1984, in Athens during the visit of Ali Treki, Libya's secretary of foreign liaison.

 Both Al-Burkan and the Iraqi Sadr Brigade took credit for the 11 September 1984 attack on two Libyan diplomats in Madrid.
 In 1985, Al-Burkan claimed responsibility for the assassination of the Libyan Information Bureau chief in Rome.

-In 1996, the Dispatches program on BBC Channel 4 produced a documentary on the shooting murder of London police office Yvonne Fletcher during the 17 April 1984 demonstration at the Libyan embassy.
+In 1996, the Dispatches program on BBC Channel 4 produced a documentary on the shooting murder of London police officer Yvonne Fletcher during the 17 April 1984 demonstration at the Libyan embassy.
 The program alleged that Al-Burkan had infiltrated the building and had shot Fletcher.